amoshochman/word-frequency-api/README.md

 The code is written allowing for concurrency and expecting more POSTs than GETs.

-**Use one of the following options in order to run**
+**Instructions to run**
-- through file gunicorn_start.sh
-- through "flask run" (it would run then without gunicorn and therefore without workers support)
-- through Dockerfile (don't forget to redirect to port 5000.
-That is, run for example "docker build -t freq ." and then "docker run -p 5000:5000 freq"
+You can either run gunicorn_start.sh or through the Dockerfile (don't forget to redirect to port 5000.
+That is, run for example "docker build -t freq ." and then "docker run -p 5000:5000 freq")